 Immediately following the treatment, you may experience some swelling and redness around the treated anomaly.
 The anomaly will also look scabbed, crusted, or even heightened in color.
 The swelling and redness is known to dissipate after 24-48 hours, on the contrary the scab can last up to 72 hours or more.
 It is strongly recommend to avoid direct sun exposure, hot water and aerobic exercise for roughly 24-72 hours (but can vary from person to person).

 Skin tags are flaps of skin that are usually darker than your skin colour and can commonly be found on the face, neck, underarms and torso.
 They can either be flat or have a base.
 Depending on the number and size of skin tags, they can be permanently removed within one treatment.
 The current from the probe is applied around the tag allowing it to dry up and fall off within a week post treatment.
 Large tags can take up to three treatments to fall off.

 Telangiectasis is a condition of visibly dilated blood vessels on the skin, commonly found around the nose and cheekbones.
+They are also commonly known as broken capillaries.
 They look like thin red lines and often come in clusters.
 Treatment using thermo-coagulation allows blockage in the capillary by coagulating a small part in the vessel, and is completely safe.
 It is advised not to exfoliate the skin or have a facial for a minimum of two weeks post treatment.

 Cherry angioma's, which are commonly known as ruby points, are small red dots that appear with age and can grow in size.
 They are highly concentrated dilated capillaries and are usually flat on the skin.
 They appear on most parts of the body but are more commonly seen on the torso.
 Clients typically see results with one treatment, but depending on the size of the ruby point, it can take up to three treatments.